This is Kla Ha Ya Park located just below First Street between Avenues B and C and where I practice Tai Chi every morning.

 Morning regulars, Terry and his dog Bud.

-This was a lucky shot coming down the stairs.
+This was a lucky shot coming down the stairs from First Street.

-Hope you have enjoyed your scroll down memory lane — it was quite a year.
+Hope you have enjoyed this scroll down memory lane — it was quite a year.

 All images are copyrighted which only means to please credit this page if you post an image online — none are for sale and not large enough to print.
-Between five and seven images per month are published here, just a fraction of the shots taken, so I plan to revisit the inventory looking for the good ones I couldn’t use, so come back.
+Between five and seven images per month are published here, just a fraction of the shots taken, I plan to revisit the inventory looking for the good ones I couldnd’t use so come back.